NZ Police Opening Criminal Probe of Deaths at Volcano Island

 Relatives of a newlywed American couple say the husband and wife were severely burned.
 Barbara Barham told The Washington Post that her daughter Lauren Urey, 32, and son-in-law Matthew Urey, 36, from Richmond, Virginia, were on a honeymoon trip.

-A few locals laid flowers Tuesday at a fence on the waterfront near where the rescue boats had returned with the injured, many of whom were flown to hospital burn units around the country.
+A few locals laid flowers Tuesday at a fence on the waterfront near where the rescue boats had returned with the injured, many of whom were flown to burn units at hospitals around New Zealand.

+White Island, also known by the indigenous Maori name Whakaari, is the tip of an undersea volcano some 30 miles (50 kilometers) off New Zealand’s main North Island.

 New Zealand’s GeoNet seismic monitoring agency had raised the volcano’s alert level on Nov.
-18 from 1 to 2 on a scale where 5 represents a major eruption, noting an increase in sulfur dioxide gas, which originates from magma deep in the volcano.
-It also said that volcanic tremors had increased from weak to moderate strength.
-It raised the alert level to 4 for a time after Monday’s eruption but lowered it to 3 as activity subsided.
+18 from 1 to 2 on a scale where 5 represents a major eruption, noting an increase in sulfur dioxide gas, which originates from magma.
+It also said volcanic tremors had increased from weak to moderate strength.
+It raised the alert level to 4 for a time after Monday’s eruption but lowered it to 3 as the activity subsided.

-Ardern said White Island is a “very unpredictable volcano,” and questions about whether tourists should be visiting will have to be addressed, “but for now, we’re focused on those who are caught up in this horrific event.”

-Brad Scott, a volcanologist with research group GNS Science, said the alert level on White Island is often raised and then dropped without any eruption.
-He said there hadn’t been any major problems with tourists visiting the island in the past, though there had been some close calls.

 Richard Arculus, an Australian National University volcanologist who has made numerous visits to White Island, said the eruption likely sent a ground-hugging lateral blast from the crater to the jetty, as well as blasting rock and ash vertically skyward.